Got my first tattoo at 18, then waited 32 years to get another. Meanwhile, I'm the editor of TatRing, a body art website.

 - Healing is tricky, too, because we use and wash our hands so much (and really shouldn't while healing).

-- Forever afterwards, you will want to be careful not to get cuts on your hands, to use lotion, and consider using sunscreen.
+- Forever afterward, you will want to be careful not to get cuts on your hands, to use lotion, and consider using sunscreen.

 Four Letter Words or Phrases That Work Great for Knuckle Tattoos